 Annual and semi-annual meetings

 Education conferences

 Delegate or member forums

 Board of directors meetings

 Standing committee meetings

 Summer barbecue/picnic

 Are "scheduled events" outside of the employee's control, and attendance is not optional.
 Employees are encouraged to arrange their schedules to avoid the accumulation of overtime wherever possible.
-The Parties agree to compensate overtime caused by "scheduled events" at time-and-a-half for all hours worked in excess of forty hours in a week, and at double time for all hours worked in excess of forty-eight hours in a week.
+The Parties agree to compensate overtime caused by "scheduled events" at time-and-a-half (1.5) for all hours worked in excess of forty (40) hours in a week, and at double time for all hours worked in excess of forty-eight (48) hours in a week.

 - 2. For all other time worked, employees are expected to arrange their work schedules to fall within the specified maximums.
 Where this is not the case, the employer will assume that employees have exercised their prerogative under Article 8.01 (b) and (d) to work flexible hours that do not accumulate overtime other than at straight time. - 3.
 Written approval must be received in advance from the executive director for all overtime accrued at double time. - 4.
 Subject to paragraphs 1 through 3 above, employees may accumulate overtime without advance authorization up to a maximum of the number of hours in the employee's regular work week.
-Advance authorization is required for any overtime worked in excess of this maximum. - 5.
+Advance authorization is required for any overtime worked in excess of this maximum, and notwithstanding any other provisions of this Article, any overtime so worked will be paid out at the employee's option and at the applicable rate, semi-annually. - 5.
 Since workshop facilitation at scheduled Federation education events is not technically bargaining unit work, employees facilitating such workshops will be paid on a contract basis at the typical rate provided for other instructors.
 Time spent on such workshops (including preparation time) will not be considered time worked, and will not contribute to the accumulation of any overtime.
-Activities covered by this section will include contracted consulting services provided by the Federation.
+Activities covered by this section will include contracted consulting services provided by the Employer.